-Due to topic nature and strong language, reader’s discretion is advised!
+Due to the topic nature and strong language, the reader’s discretion is advised!

-I write how I speak, that’s a problem when writing because more often then not, it doesn’t translate well in written form of communication.
+I write how I speak, that’s a problem when writing because more often than not, it doesn’t translate well in the written form of communication.
 In fact, I went through several drafts of this blog but seems that they were too formal, good but too damn formal.

 So here’s my week… little preface, besides my photography career, I work as a nurse in a local hospital.
 Until recently, we were considered the Geriatric/Infection/Vent/non-acute Telemetry (heart observation) unit.
 Our unit was the first one to receive the COVID rule-out patients and we were prepared for it… mentally/physically … so we thought…